Calling Open Streets Vendors/Sponsors!

 - Police will be on-site for the duration of the event.

-- Recommended detour routes will be in place.
-You will receive information on these recommended detours in the mail before the event.
+- You'll receive information on these recommended detours in the mail before the event.
 Generally, you're advised to enter and exit the event route from the side street closest to your residence.

 - In some cases, we will establish and sign detour routes for your customers to safely access your establishment.
 In limited cases, we will allow volunteers to escort your customers directly to your business.